ipref/coredns-plugin-ipref/README.md

-# unbound
+# ipref

 ## Name

-*unbound* - perform recursive queries using libunbound.
+*ipref* - perform recursive queries using libunbound.

 ## Description

-Via *unbound* you can perform recursive queries.
+Via *ipref* you can perform recursive queries.
 Unbound uses DNSSEC by default when resolving *and* it returns those records (DNSKEY, RRSIG, NSEC and NSEC3) back to the clients.
-The *unbound* plugin will remove those records when a client didn't ask for it.
+The *ipref* plugin will remove those records when a client didn't ask for it.
 The internal (RR) answer cache of Unbound is disabled, so you may want to use the *cache* plugin.